symbiote/silverstripe-queuedjobs/docs/en/08_troubleshooting.md

 A fixed retry delay typically doesn't help as all jobs will likely be retried at roughly the same time which will repeat the situation that caused the initial cluster to form - and therefore increase the chance of the job getting stuck again.

 This scenario is best handled by introducing random delay which spreads the jobs and thus eliminates the cluster.
-It's recommended to refine this configuration in case you have multiple types of jobs that have significantly different priority.
+You might want to refine this configuration over multiple iterations - i.e. if multiple jobs are still getting stuck and failing around the same time, you might want to increase the retry_falloff_multiplier_variance to break up the cluster.
 Higher priority jobs should have lower offset and spread compared to lower priority jobs to minimise waiting times to process high priority jobs.

 ```php